 The intake procedure includes each of the following steps:

 - You will be placed in a holding cell.
 When the jail is busy, you may not be processed immediately.

-- First, will answer some basic questions, such as what is your legal name, street address, birthdate and an emergency contact.
+- First, will answer some basic questions, such as what your legal name is, street address, birthdate and an emergency contact.

 - They’ll also ask about your psychological and medical history.